-School councils have three main responsibilities:
+School councils have key responsibilities.

-- Finance: overseeing the development and expenditure of the school's annual budget and ensuring proper records are kept of the school's financial operation. - Strategic planning: participating in the development and monitoring of the school strategic plan. - Policy development and review: developing, reviewing and updating selected policies that reflect a school's values and support the school's broad direction outlined in its strategic plan.
+- Finance: overseeing the development and expenditure of the school's annual budget and ensuring proper records are kept of the school's financial operation. - Strategic planning: participating in the development and monitoring of the school strategic plan. - Policy development and review: developing, reviewing, and updating selected policies that reflect the school's values and support the school's broad direction outlined in its strategic plan. - Community engagement: informing itself of community views and stimulating community interest in the school.